dmarquesgasparsj/montserrat-master/README.md

 ### Switching languages at runtime

 A **Language** dropdown is available in the top navigation bar.
 Choose a language from this menu to update the interface instantly.
 The selected locale is stored in your session and will be used for subsequent pages.

+## Room Schedule

+Polanco includes a monthly room schedule available at `/rooms`.
+This page renders a matrix of rooms versus days and highlights reserved or occupied dates.
+You can view other months by appending a date in `YYYYMMDD` format to the URL.
+For example, `/rooms/20250101` shows January&nbsp;2025.

+The schedule logic is implemented in `RoomController::schedule`.